idamantium/ExperienceDesign/readme.md

 	* ([See Wikipedia for a little context](https://en.wikipedia.org/wiki/Cacophony_Society))
 * [Dave Hickey, Air Guitar: Essays on Art and Democracy](https://github.com/idamantium/Experiencing-Transgression/blob/master/Readings/Romancing%20the%20Looky-Loos.pdf)
 	* "Romancing the Looky-Loos"

+Group Focusing and Tuning (Due Nov 8th):

+ * Submit answers to these questions as groups:
+ 	* Who is your experience for?
+ 	* How are you meaningfully and generously engaging participants?
+ 	* What is the goal?
+What do you want the participants to experience?
+ 	* What could go wrong?
+Why won’t this work?
+	* What would wild success look like?

+Group Progress Calls (Nov 13th & 14th):

+ * Discuss specific plans and progress with designing the expereince
+ * Follow up benchmarks will be decided upon on a group by group basis.

 Final Assignment (Due Dec 2):

 * Implement the experience!
-Write individual reflections on how it went.
-Come to the final class prepared to share results and discuss.
+* Write individual reflections on how it went (I will post questions to structure the reflections).
+* Come to the final class prepared to share results as a group and discuss.

 ###Dec 2:		Bodies and Identities